Can I visit the unit and participate in an activity?

 Do we have Freshmen orientation?

-Yes.
-Orientation will take place ORIENTATION DATE 2017.
+Yes, there is an orientation for incoming freshman.
+Currently the dates are to be determined, however they will most likely be in mid August.
 Orientation has been carefully designed to introduce you to the NROTC program and will prepare you for the unique demands associated with life as a Navy midshipman.
 During orientation, midshipmen from Villanova, Drexel, Temple, and the University of Pennsylvania will participate together in a series of physical and academic training evolutions, which include various physical training events, classroom instruction in military customs and courtesies and basic close-order-drill.
 You will be physically challenged, so begin training today.
 Orientation is not mandatory, but students are strongly recommended to attend.
-If you do not plan to come to orientation, you must inform LT Ferrell, the freshmen advisor, as soon as the issue is discovered.
+If you do not plan to come to orientation, you must inform LT O'Connell, the freshmen advisor, as soon as the issue is discovered.
 Understand that your NROTC scholarship will not be activated if you report out of physical/weight standards.
 Each scholarship recipient and approved College Programmer will receive a Welcome Aboard Package in the mail before Orientation containing more detailed information regarding gear to bring and the timeline of New Student Orientation.

 I don't live near campus.
 Will you reimburse me for travel to get to Orientation week?